griffinbran/Chemical-Physics-Data-Visualization/README.md

 > Researchers in the Atomic-Molecular-&-Optical-Sciences Group, within the Chemical Sciences Division at Berkeley Lab (LBNL), have developed a novel technique for investigation of nonlinear physical processes with time-resolved measurements scaled at the molecular level.
 This project was performed to support automation of redundant data processing tasks and to develop open-source visualization tools that increase effiency of data analysis performed in the laboratory.

 #### **Exploration of the following specific goals:**
-* Alleviate restrictive dependencies on generic proprietary visualization software.
+1. Alleviate restrictive dependencies on generic proprietary visualization software.
-    * Oversee DAQ remotely, from multiple machines.
+    * Oversee DAQ remotely, from multiple work stations.
     * Provide flexibility of display through additional control options.
     * Allow for user driven modifications as the technique evolves.<br><br>
-* Quantify quality of data throughout DAQ procedures.<br><br>
-* Visualize data from multiple sources, for direct comparisons.
+2. Visualize data from multiple sources, for direct comparisons.
     * Dynamically generate interactive graph traces of multidimensional data.
-    * Zoom into user defined quadrants of interest.<br><br>
+    * Zoom into user defined quadrants of interest.
-    * Import datasets from multiple files.
+    * Import datasets from multiple files.<br><br>
+3. Quantify quality of data throughout DAQ procedures.
-* Enhance ease of analytic collaboration between researchers.
+4. Enhance ease of analytic collaboration between researchers.
 ---
 ## Table of Contents

-* [`Multi-Page Apps and URL Support`] (Dash.Plotly Reference Guide): ([*Structuring a Dash App Layout*](https://dash.plotly.com/urls))

 - app.py
 - index.py